Essential Dimension of Central Simple Algebras when the Characteristic is Bad: The functor

 \section{The $\operatorname{Dec}_{p^m,n}$ functor}

-In this section, we say a few words about the decomposition functor $\operatorname{Dec}_{p^m,n}$ mapping each field $F$ containing $k$ to the set of isomorphism classes of tensor products of $n$ cyclic algebras of degree $p^m$ over $F$.
+In this section, we say a few words about the functor $\operatorname{Dec}_{p^m,n}$ mapping each field $F$ containing $k$ to the subset of algebras in $\operatorname{Alg}_{p^{mn},p^m}(F)$ that are isomorphic to tensor products of $n$ cyclic algebras of degree $p^m$ over $F$.
 The essential dimension and $p$-dimension of this functor were studied in \cite{McKinnie:2017} for $m=1$, and it was concluded that they are both equal to $n+1$.

 \begin{thm} The essential $p$-dimension of $\operatorname{Dec}_{p^m,n}$ is $n+1$ for all positive integers $m,n$. \end{thm}